SinghxRaj/PlaylistSorter/README.md

 # PlaylistSorter
-This application will sort a Spotify playlist based on a certain attribute.
+This application will sort any of a Spotify user's playlist based on a certain attribute.

+Made using the following:
+Flask (python)
+HTML
+CSS